ojaswiat/velora/README.md

 ## 📄 License

-[Add your license here]
+MIT License © 2025

 ---

-Built with ❤️ using Bun and Nuxt
+Built with ♥️ using Bun and Nuxt